 When choosing between the two options it is important to keep costing in mind too.
 PaaS pricing is almost always a true ‘as you use it’ pricing rather than the stepped increments that IaaS provides when having to scale per VM.

 With all this you can also explore other PaaS options such as functions and move towards a true ‘server-less’ architecture looking at elements such as Azure Functions to allow for far easier scaling.
 You may even consider Azure’s Deployment/Continuous integration options to let you transition to a more DevOps centric focus which makes shipping new versions a snap.

 What would my Azure PaaS application look like?

 For a traditional IaaS or on-prem consumer PaaS can be hard to visualise so it’s worth taking the time to sketch out how your application might look as it will help you get more comfortable with the level of detachment you will need when it comes to the infrastructure.
 For inspiration Microsoft provides a series of reference architectures here.

-The nice part is that whatever you choose you can still easily monitor it with Opsview Monitor’s new Azure Opspacks.
+The nice part is that whatever you choose you can still easily monitor it with Opsview's new Azure Opspacks.
 You are able to monitor the major services offered by Azure without the need for any agents, keep track of difficult metrics like DTU usage on your hosted SQL databases and best of all, our generic collection framework allows you to quickly write your own checks.
 We also offer a series of integrations to allow you to rapidly collect metrics from your public cloud deployment without any complex setup requirements.
 Opsview’s API allows you to provision monitoring as you deploy platforms too!
-Try Opsview Monitor today.
+Try Opsview for free.